 The enabling factors to foster public engagement in society are institutional and infrastructural support provided by public authorities, competence building for all actors in the R&I ecosystem, incentives and rewards schemes and assessment of initiatives and practices.
 During the MLE meeting the participants discussed and exchanged knowledge and best practices from national policy initiatives and on existing public engagement activities.
 Interestingly, it was noted that half of the participating countries; Germany, Ireland, Lithuania and the Netherlands, have dedicated funding mechanisms, policies and or strategic documents in place describing their public engagement frameworks.
 Reflecting on the two days, Maria Hagardt, International Relations Coordinator at Public & Science commented “We have a lot to learn from our EU colleagues when it comes to involve society in research policy agenda, rewarding researchers and to recognise the impact that public engagement has on society.”

-The last meeting of the MLE will focus on public engagement in the ERA and will identify key components and discuss how the framework conditions discussed in The Hague can be connected across national and international levels to create synergies and a strong network of public engagement actors.
-More information about the MLE on Public Engagement reports from each meeting and fact sheets can be found at the European Commission’s Policy Support Facility website.
+The last meeting of the MLE in November will focus on public engagement in the European Research Area, ERA and will identify key components and discuss how the framework conditions discussed in The Hague can be connected across national and international levels to create synergies and a strong network of public engagement actors.